vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

     * These are layered atop one another with the first background you provide on top and the last background listed in the back.
     * Only the last background can include a background color.

-20. Which proprety is used to controll the scrolling of an image in the background?
+20. Which property is used to controll the scrolling of an image in the background?

     * The ``background-attachement`` property is used to control the scrolling of an image in the background.